Corporations

 Any requirements with respect to share cancellation, share repurchase and other capital reductions

-A corporation may reduce its stated capital provided that it does not impair the corporation’s ability to pay its liabilities as they become due or result in the realizable value of the corporation’s assets being less than the aggregate of its liabilities.
+A corporation may reduce its stated capital provided that it does not impair the corporation's ability to pay its liabilities as they become due or result in the realisable value of the corporation's assets being less than the aggregate of its liabilities.

 Any requirements with respect to distributions to shareholders?

-Distributions may be made by payment of dividends of money or property, provided that it does not impair the corporation’s ability to pay its liabilities as they become due or result in the realizable value of the corporation’s assets being less than the aggregate of its liabilities.
+Distributions may be made by payment of dividends of money or property, provided that it does not impair the corporation's ability to pay its liabilities as they become due or result in the realisable value of the corporation's assets being less than the aggregate of its liabilities.

 Can the owners or shareholders adopt a restrictive or governing agreement among themselves such as a Shareholders Agreement?